China, India, and the Taliban: Geopolitics and Resource Rivalries in Afghanistan

 This was Khalilzad’s second such visit under the guise of freeing American captives of the Taliban.
 The first one was in March 2025, just a few weeks after Donald Trump was elected President of the USA.
 But behind closed doors, the real objective was likely to regain control of Bagram Airfield—a strategic military asset abandoned by the U.S. in 2021.

-Following these negotiations, President Donald Trump publicly reiterated his desire to reclaim Bagram, warning the Taliban that “bad things are going to happen” if the base was not handed back.
+Following these negotiations, President Donald Trump publicly reiterated his desire to reclaim Bagram, warning the Taliban that “bad things are going to happen,” if the base was not handed back.

 Trump’s statements, made in a Truth Social post, underscore the ongoing American interest in re-establishing a foothold in Afghanistan, despite the Taliban’s control.

-Russia and China’s Shared Interests: Opposing U.S. Presence
+Russia's and China’s Shared Interests: Opposing U.S. Presence

 While the United States seeks to reassert influence, Russia and China are determined to keep it out.
 Russia fears destabilization of its post-Soviet allies, such as Uzbekistan and Tajikistan, which could become destabilized by U.S. military activity.
 Meanwhile, China is fixated on Afghanistan’s mineral wealth, aiming to dominate resource extraction without sharing.
 The Taliban and their Pashtun allies provide China with unfettered access to these resources, often without any conditions or regional restrictions.